Takuya-Mukai/jukit/README.md

 `jovian.nvim` creates a hidden directory named `.jovian_cache` in **the same directory as the file you are editing**.
 This directory stores intermediate files and metadata.

+**Automatic Cleanup**: The plugin automatically removes cache directories for files that no longer exist when you open or close Neovim.
+You can also trigger this manually with `:JovianCleanCache`.

 **Recommendation**: Add this directory to your `.gitignore` (globally or per-project) to keep your repository clean.

 ```gitignore